segmentio/segment-docs/src/connections/destinations/catalog/dreamdata-io/index.md

 1. From the Segment web app, click **Catalog**.
 2. Search for "Dreamdata IO" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in the "API Key" into your Segment Settings UI which you can find from your [Dreamdata IO settings](https://app.dreamdata.io/settings).
+3. Enter the "API Key" into your Segment Settings UI which you can find from your [Dreamdata IO settings](https://app.dreamdata.io/settings).
 4. You will be able to verify that data is flowing into Dreamdata IO from your [Dreamdata IO settings](https://app.dreamdata.io/settings).